 We Are Prepared

-Mountainview Alliance Church has taken the required measures and we are fully prepared to gather again, when restrictions allow it.
+Mountainview Alliance Church is complying with the Communicable Disease Prevention Plan and we are gathering again!
 We are doing everything in our power to continue to serve our community while remaining in compliance with the health authority.
-Many functions of the church continue to operate but we long to see you again for services in person!
+Many functions of the church continue to operate and we are excited see you again for services in person!

 We are maintaining community through online gatherings and events such as Alpha, Connect Groups, Renew and more.
-We also host our Sunday services online with a chance to chat and connect following the service over Zoom.
+We also host our Sunday services online as well as in person.
 If you are longing for connection or community we encourage you to consider joining us for these online gatherings.
 You can do so by emailing us or clicking “Join Us Online.”

 The pandemic has revealed an existing need in our community as well as created new needs.
 We understand that you might need help beyond social connection.
 In 2020, Mountainview established an Essentials Team for this very purpose.
 If you have a physical need that we may be able to help with please let us know by clicking the button below and filling out the form.
 The request will be assessed by a committee and sent to our volunteers as quickly as we are able to process it.

-We are eagerly awaiting the day we are able to gather in-person once again.
+We are eagerly awaiting the day we see the remaining restrictions lifted.
 Until then we will remain faithful and continue to bless and serve our community, and continue to gather in ways that are safe.

 Pandemic Restrictions and Civil Disobedience: The Canadian Pacific District Position